Next: defvar and asterisk, Up: defvar [Contents][Index]

 interact nicely with `interprogram-cut-function' and `interprogram-paste-function'.
 The functions `kill-new', `kill-append', and `current-kill' are supposed to implement this interaction; you may want to use them instead of manipulating the kill ring directly.

-The kill ring is defined by a defvar
+The kill ring is defined by a defvar in the following way:

 (defvar kill-ring nil "List of killed text sequences. …")